YMA98/YMA98.github.io/_projects/1_vega_lite_plots_with_python_analysis.md

 # 2. More complex Data Transforms with the buildings dataset

-First, we draw a graph to show the relationship between Average Square Footage and Year Constructed and then linked to the Building Status Data which has a interactivity that you can get the building classification as time past:
+We draw a graph to show the relationship between Average Square Footage and Year Constructed and then linked to the Building Status Data which has a interactivity that you can get the building classification as time past:

 <vegachart schema-url="{{ site.baseurl }}/assets/json/building_inventory_1.json" style="width: 100%"></vegachart>